JoeHowarth/trade-sim-v2/docs/devlog.md

 # Devlog

+## Wed 10/4/23
+Took a little break.
+Went camping over weekend and did design work for Epic of Emporia Mon & Tues

+[10:00 AM] Today I want a UI start menu page
+[11:45 AM] Did pencil wireframe designs in notebook.
+This was the process I needed for UI design!
+Order of work:
+- [] Backend Services for
+  - [] Scenarios
+  - [] Replays
+- [] Landing page
+- [] View Replay
+- [] Run Scenarios (hardest)
+  - View graphics based off scenario
+  - Editable json input data
+  - Transition from editing scenario to running, to view replay

+[2:51 PM] Reworked the python package signficantly
+- Broke api apart into Services with routers
+- Clarified Replay and Scenario to mean history + tabular and input format respectively
+- Explicitly pass which Replay instead of using a global.
+- Introduce ReplayCache to efficiently look up by name and invalidate if the underlying file changes since last reload
+- Wrap ReplayCache in a FastAPI dependency to make it almost as ergonomic as using `curr` global

 ## Thur 9/28/23
 [10:00 AM]
 I'm reducing the scope of this project!
 It will only be a tech demo, that shows the full architecture the real game will use.

 To that end, the components I need are:
-- Playback of history file
+- [X] Playback of history file
-- Output and input streaming for Simulation cli
+- [] Output and input streaming for Simulation cli
-- Server streaming of current tick
+- [X] Server streaming of current tick
-- Hosting
+- [] Hosting
-- UI page for starting, saving, loading etc. a sim run
+- [] UI page for starting, saving, loading etc. a sim run
-- Rewrite the sim logic to use Bevy ECS (or at least evaluate)
+- [] Rewrite the sim logic to use Bevy ECS (or at least evaluate)
-- Route-based agent behavior (not strictly needed, but come on...)
+- [] Route-based agent behavior (not strictly needed, but come on...)

 Up first:
-- Fix rendering agents
+- [X] Fix rendering agents
-- Playback
+- [X] Playback

+[6:40 pm] Playback works!
+And the agents and map modes update super smoothly!
+Up next is UI start page

 ## Wed 9/27/23